Shauanaa/ME462/README.md

 When using this system, please be aware of the following:

-- The IP address of the microrobot changes when connecting to different networks.
-Always ensure you have the correct IP address before attempting to connect or control the microrobot.
+- The IP address of the Raspberry Pi changes when connecting to different networks.
+Always ensure you have the correct IP address before attempting to connect to the Raspberry Pi.

 ## 🤝 Contribution